Types of illegal parking

 - in a controlled parking zone without displaying a permit or voucher

-- in a disabled bay without displaying a disabled (blue) badge
+- in a disabled bay without displaying a Blue Badge

 - across a driveway or dropped kerb for pedestrians

-We’ve introduced pay by phone parking in many car parks across Medway.
-People who’ve paid to park using their phone will not be displaying a ticket on their vehicle.
+We have introduced pay by phone parking in many car parks across Medway.
+People who have paid to park using their phone will not be displaying a ticket on their vehicle.
 These vehicles may appear to be parked illegally, but are parked legally.

 Vehicles parked dangerously or causing an obstruction

 We cannot issue fines to vehicles parked dangerously or causing an obstruction where there is no parking restriction, for example, if a vehicle has been parked at a junction and is creating a hazard to other motorists or pedestrians.

 These vehicles can only be dealt with by the police.
 Contact them on their non-emergency phone number, 101.

 Visit Kent Police's website to find out about nuisance parking and abandoned vehicles.

 Vehicles that are exempt from parking restrictions